 Derbyshire County Council Adult Care would like to give local people the opportunity to step into the shoes of carers - and see the world through their eyes - by running a Derbyshire based “A Mile in My Shoes” project in the twelve months running up to Carers Week 2018.

 This approach is intended to be person-centred, focusing on and highlighting the experiences and quality of life of local carers.
 It links with the national drive to use storytelling as a means to increase understanding, to contribute to inclusion, to build connections in society and to bring about change.
 It aligns with approaches currently in use in the NHS to engage people with quality improvement work and will therefore foster collaboration across organisations.
 The approach is applicable to all areas and to all client groups, including those with specific vulnerabilities.
-As such, this project will inform a tandem piece of work planned for people with dementia.

 For more information about the audio recording see A Mile in My Shoes - Brief for audio recording.

 (image courtesy of the Empathy Museum website)May 13 2018